project-hatohol/hatohol/server/README.md

 Tips:

 * You have to install SPHINX package for making the html files.
-When you use Ubuntu 13.04, 'python3-sphinx' package is available.
+When you use Ubuntu 13.04 or later, 'python3-sphinx' package is available.